-- Acquisition templates, which define the operating mode and telescope target parameters. - Calibration templates, which obtain exposures necessary for calibrating observations in a particular instrument mode. - Observation templates, which obtain the exposures necessary to make science observations.
+- Acquisition templates, which define the operating mode and telescope target parameters.
+Each Observation Block begins with an acquisition template defining the target to which that Observation Block refers. - Calibration templates, which obtain exposures necessary for calibrating observations in a particular instrument mode. - Observation templates, which obtain the exposures necessary to make science observations.